 - Although not fully right, the electrons of an atom revolve around its nucleus in an anti-clockwise direction.

-If we have an open mind and use little of our brain, we can see that no one is doing the opposite of anyone.
-Different belief systems have their rituals as per their requirement, comfort, time zone, history, geography and many others factors.
+If we’ve got an open mind and use little of our brain, we can see that no one is doing the opposite of anyone.
+Different belief systems have their rituals as per their requirement, comfort, time zone, history, geography, and many other factors.

 So the next time you’re in such an illogical and foolish discussion, you know what to do and what not to do.
-Although I am no domain expert, this is what I have understood in life.
+Although I’m no domain expert, this is what I’ve understood in life.

 PS: No one can get detailed knowledge about belief systems until she or he reads the ancient scriptures and understand them.
 I suggest staying away from people who don’t have any idea about what’s written in these ancient scriptures.